microsoft/github-actions-for-desktop-apps/README.md

         $manifest.save(".\$env:Wap_Project_Directory\Package.appxmanifest")
 ```

 Channels and variables are defined in the Build Matrix and will build and create app packages for Dev, Prod_Sideload and Prod_Store.
+[Learn more.](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow#configuring-a-build-matrix)

 ```yaml
 jobs: